Skip to main content

 "id": "string", // Unique identifier for the event (UUID)

-"org_id": "string", // Unique identifier for the organization associated with the event (UUID)
+"org_id": "string", // Identifier of the organization associated with the event

 "session_id": "string", // Unique identifier for the session in which the event occurred (UUID)